kbenhamouche/multicloud-avi-gslb/README.md

 	avi_username="username"
 	avi_password="password"

+3- AVI controller requirements:

+	To understand how GSLB works: https://avinetworks.com/docs/20.1/avi-gslb-overview/
+	To configure a GSLB site: https://avinetworks.com/docs/20.1/avi-gslb-site-configuration-and-operations/

 # Execution

-To setup demo, execute the "tfapply.sh" script (again: be sure that you understand the terraform files and provide the requirements)
+To setup the demo, execute the "tfapply.sh" script.
+All public IP addresses will be provided.

+By default, the FQDN "http://multicloud.ovn.ca/" will be created to access to the multicloud web application.

 # Destroy